 Day 2: Hakatea Bay & Hike To Vaipo Waterfall

 Here’s a day you won’t want to miss.
-To see the highest waterfall in French Polynesia, get in touch with Thiery Tekuataoa (+689-87791969 Skype:tht1966) the day you land in Nuku Hiva (better even to arrange this before through your pension).
+To see the highest waterfall in French Polynesia, get in touch with Thiery Tekuataoa (+689-87791969 Skype:tht1966) or with Rahu (Facebook Page) on the day you land in Nuku Hiva (better even to arrange this before through your pension).
 You’ll meet him at the main quay bright and early and start off with a scenic 40-minute boat ride to Hakatea Bay.

 Out at sea, you’ll be treated to sublime views of Taiohae Bay and the exposed sea cliffs – clearly showing layer upon layer of ancient volcanic history.